5 Processes Automated Recruitment Software Can Speed Up

-Recruiting internally also improves employee retention; organizations that utilize internal promotions for middle-management positions experience almost half the rate of employee turnover than organizations that rely on external candidates.
+Effective recruiting internally also improves employee retention; organizations that utilize internal promotions for middle-management positions experience almost half the rate of employee turnover than organizations that rely on external candidates.
 Sourcing internal candidates for career development opportunities fosters a positive company culture where existing employees are recognized for their hard work and then rewarded with career progression.

 #3 Automatically parse and augment resumes.

 Resume parsing is one of the best time savers that a recruiting software can provide to your recruiters.
 The increasing number of CVs per job opening has added more pressure on recruiters, with 52 percent of HR directors citing this as a key reason for a much lengthier hiring process.
 Using an HRMS with automated resume parsing functionality can save your recruiters hours of manually entering data and reviewing resumes that are unsuitable for open positions.
 Some products also connect with social media or networking sites to provide a more complete candidate picture to a recruiter and hiring manager.

 #4 Provide paperless contracts and digital signatures.